learnbyexample/cli-computing/cli_computing.md

 /dev/sda1        94G   56G   34G  63% /
 ```

-Use the `--output` option to report only specific fields of interest:
+Use the `--output` option to report only the specific fields of interest:

 ```bash
 $ df -h --output=size,used,file / /media/learnbyexample/projs